Casino Bonus Q&A

 A new trend in 2019 at online casinos is to limit player’s access to bonuses depending on how they deposit.
 This policy probably has a lot to do with how much trouble on average the casino has with players who use certain deposit methods.

-The deposit methods that often are excluded from receiving any promotions are the two gambling-specific e-wallets, Neteller & Skrill.
+The deposit methods that are often excluded from receiving any promotions are the two gambling-specific e-wallets, Neteller & Skrill.
 It has become the norm for online casinos not to grant bonuses for the two e-wallets.
-It’s mainly because they charge large fees from the casinos.
+It’s mainly because they charge hefty fees from the casinos.
 So, you can use Neteller and Skrill for casino deposits, but often you can’t get bonuses by depositing with either of the two.

 Good choices for casino deposits in the UK: